AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 AI Children's Book Illustrations: Create Your Book Art for Free in 2026

-# AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+**.
-With AI, you can generate an...
+# AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

-Cost $1,500–$10,000 per book Free–₽950/mo
+Cost (32-page book) $1,500–$10,000 Free–₽950/mo plan

-Time 3–6 months 1 day
+Turnaround 3–6 months 1 day

 Style consistency Depends on artist Prompt-controlled

-Character variations Extra cost Instant
+Character variations Extra commission Instant

 Age Group Best Styles Example Keywords